Skip to main content

 Remark

-Regardless of the sign of number, a value is down toward zero.
+Regardless of the sign of the number, a value is down toward zero.

 Note: If the argument is non-numeric, then Floor returns the error #VALUE!